 The Exploration Licenses expired on December 31, 2009 and are not eligible for extension.
 However, under Hungarian laws applicable to oil and gas exploration licenses, the licensee has the first priority in obtaining a mining plot covering all or part of the area, but is not guaranteed that it will receive a mining plot.
-The Company has filed the required "Closing Report" within six months from the expiration of the license, and intends to file an application for the mining plot related to the Exploration Licenses by year end.
+The Company has filed the required closing report within six months from the expiration of the license, and is considering the filing of an application for the mining plot by year end.